Instructions for filling out FORM ITR-2 for A.Y. 2018-19

 (iv) Details relating to TRP and counter signature of TRP if return is prepared by him.

 Most of the details to be filled out in Part A-Gen of this form are self-explanatory.
 However, some of the details mentioned below are to be filled out as explained hereunder:‑

 (a) Taxpayers are advised to mandatorily fill up the address columns carefully and provide correct information.
 Similarly status column needs to be filled mandatorily.

 (b) Tax payers are advised to furnish their correct mobile number and e-mail address so as to facilitate the Department in sending updates relating to demand, refund etc. In case a return is filed by an intermediary/professional, the email address of the intermediary as well as the assessee may be provided.

-(d) The sections under which the return is filed be filled are given in point No.6 of this instruction.
+(d) The sections under which the return is being filed should be mentioned as per point No.6 above of this instruction.